[I originally posted this on January 5, 2006.]

-Here’s my summary of the History Channel's Christmas Unwrapped: The History of Christmas which I find extremely relevant to the annual discussion of the true meaning of Christmas.
+What's Christmas without tradition?
+The Christmas tradition for my blog is the annual posting of my summary of the History Channel's Christmas Unwrapped: The History of Christmas.
+I find it extremely relevant to the annual discussion of the true meaning of Christmas.
+The title of this post, of course, was the plaintive cry of Charlie Brown in his Christmas special, which Linus tried to answer with a Bible passage.
+Wrong, Linus.
 The following historical facts are from the History Channel program, but the opinionated statements are mine.

 Christmas Started Without Jesus